National Petrochemical Company: Research and development

 NPC is investing more on its R&D activities: this includes carrying out joint research projects with local institutions and universities; systematic link with local and foreign research centers; and design and operation of pilot plants for research purposes.
-As at 2011, Iran is highly dependent on foreign expertise in the petrochemical sector, Germany holds a 35 per cent share in Iran's petrochemical production (i.e. licenses).
+As fo 2011, Iran is highly dependent on foreign expertise in the petrochemical sector, Germany holds a 35 per cent share in Iran's petrochemical production (i.e. licenses).
 UK, France and the Netherlands rank the next with 18 per cent share, 12 per cent share and 11 per cent share, respectively.
-Iran has since embarked on domesticating some of those technologies such as naphtha isomerization, thus eliminating the need for purchasing the license from Western countries within the next 5 years.

-As at 2012, self-sufficiency in manufacturing and repairing rotating equipment and providing catalysts are the main challenges of the petrochemical industry in Iran.
+As of 2012, self-sufficiency in manufacturing and repairing rotating equipment and providing catalysts are the main challenges of the petrochemical industry in Iran.
 Domestic production of 52 petrochemical catalysts will be started in 2013 onward.
 70 percent of the equipment used in the petrochemical sector is produced by domestic manufacturers.
-In 2015, Iran reported the know-how and domestic production of more than 25 catalysts.
-Iran's Petrochemical Research and Technology Company also unveiled indigenized reverse osmosis water desalination technology.

 Privatization

 Local and foreign, is essential for sustained growth of the petrochemical industry in Iran.
 Policies for encouragement of private sector participation include allocating NPC shares to private sector both inside and outside of Iran; supporting local private sector investments in the petrochemical industry; supporting local engineering firms and production companies; allocating parts of engineering, and most of construction jobs, to the local private sector; and allowing the private sector to invest in new projects in the petrochemical industry.

 NPC plans to privatize 17 subsidiary companies by the end of 2007.
 All shares of domestic petrochemical firms will be offered to the public in the frame of a holding company by the end of 2010.
-The petrochemical industry is also a key industry on the privatization list.
-At least 5 more petrochemical companies are expected to undergo privatization over the next 3 years.

 Feedstock price

 For several years, Iranian petrochemical companies have enjoyed significant discounts from the government on their natural gas feedstock, in comparison to global prices.
-Even with the partial removal of governmental subsidies on natural gas as part of the economic reform plan, these companies remain highly profitable and retain their global competitive advantage.

 According to the 2010 Iranian Economic Reform Plan, by 2015, petrochemical companies, which use natural gas as their feedstock (rather than fuel), will pay no more than 65% of the average export price (rather than 75% charged to the general population) for a period of 10 years.

 Similarly, petrochemical companies which use crude oil as their feedstock pay 90% of the market price despite being already highly profitable.
 It is estimated that only five percent of hydrocarbon products are delivered to petrochemical companies and transformed to value-added products.